mrinal-bhan/Speech-To-Text/real-time-transcription/README.md

 # Azure Real-Time Transcription

-This package contains scripts for processing and transcribing audio recordings using Azure Speech Services.
+This contains scripts for processing and transcribing audio recordings using Azure Speech Services.

 ## Setup Environment Variables